yinkakun/gatsby-starter-glass/content/posts/dfinity-roadmap.md

 ---
-title: Dfinity Roadmap
+title: DFINITY Roadmap
 date: 2021-12-27 23:38
 tags:
-  - Dfinity
+  - DFINITY
 description: |-
   The DFINITY Foundation’s contributions to the Internet Computer roadmap are subject to community discussion and voting.
 ---